dawsonblack/UIP/src/main/resources/ISSUES.md

         -add forgot password feature
         -sort search results alphabetically
-        -make the error page adapt to any error code -add little red asterisks next to required fields in register form -add see password feature
+        -make the error page adapt to any error code -add see password feature
-        -you shouldn't be able to go to the login page unless you're not logged in -make everything mobile friendly
+        -make everything mobile friendly
         -add search by description
         -add a next/previous page to the bottom of the search results as well